 The growth of the follicle may sometimes stop abruptly, but the follicle may still continue to produce oestrogen for the body.
 However, this might not be enough for an LH surge to occur, so the egg remains unreleased.

-Assistive reproduction technology, like In Vitro Fertilization techniques use many medications which can prematurely release follicles before the egg retrieval.
-This results in the LH surge not occurring for the female.
+Assistive reproduction technology, like In Vitro Fertilization techniques, use many medications which can prematurely release follicles before the egg retrieval.
+This results in the LH surge not occurring in the female.

 The LH surge is often short and sudden in women, so it may be possible that you missed the surge entirely.
 This means that you will still ovulate, regardless of the test results at times.
 To ensure the reliability of the test, you can ensure that you test only in the afternoons or evenings.